Settings in Edgy¶

 -

-extensions - List of Monkay extensions for edgy.
-See Extensions for more details.
-Extensions can of course also preload imports.
+extensions: List of Monkay extensions for Edgy.
+See Extensions for details.
+Extensions can also preload imports.

 Default: